-The only person who seems to go in and out on a regular basis is the owner, a Doctor Remora who once taught at the University of Remballo.
-Doctor Remora is described as a tall man, bald except for a long, red-dyed braid (a queue) that lies down his back.
-He usually wears professorial robes, and he talks to himself.
+Inquiries may lead the PCs to the University of Remballo to ask about Doctor Remora.
 No one in the university knew him well, and he was removed from the faculty for accepting bribes from students.
-If the characters visit the university, they gain a piece of information no one originally told them: Doctor Remora is a magic-user, although not a very good one.
+If the PCs visit the university, they gain a piece of information no one originally told them: Doctor Remora is a wizard, although not a very good one.
 No other useful information comes from the university; do not let the characters get bogged down there.